 The shares of our common stock that the Former CHS Stockholders and certain former optionholders of CHS received in connection with the merger with CHS are restricted, but such Former CHS Stockholders and former optionholders may sell the shares of our common stock under certain circumstances.
 We have entered into a stockholders' agreement with the Former CHS Stockholders and certain former optionholders of CHS, pursuant to which we have agreed to register their shares of our common stock with the SEC in order to facilitate sales of those shares.
-The sale of a substantial number of our shares by such parties or our other stockholders within a short period of time could cause our stock price to decline, making it more difficult for us to raise funds through future offerings of our common stock are consideration.
+The sale of a substantial number of our shares by such parties or our other stockholders within a short period of time could cause our stock price to decline, making it more difficult for us to raise funds through future offerings of our common stock or acquire other businesses using our common stock as consideration.